 Planning a trip to Winnipeg this year?
 No matter when you visit the city, you need to experience these 10 must-see attractions.

-1. Assiniboine Park & Zoo
+1. Assiniboine Park, Zoo & The Leaf

 If you're spending time in Winnipeg this fall or winter, the Assiniboine Park & Zoo is an absolute must.
 Watch the seasons change by walking the trails of the park and admire works of art in the Leo Mol Sculpture Garden.
 Then, explore the 30 acres of the outdoor Gardens at The Leaf.
 The Seasonal Garden shows a collection of perennial plants that peak at different times throughout the year with activities in all four seasons.

 At the tail end of The Gardens is an incredible piece of architecture called The Leaf.
-This beautiful horticultural attraction offers guests the opportunity to explore and learn about flowers, palms, plant life, and thousands of trees through four unique biomes.
+This beautiful horticultural attraction offers guests the opportunity to explore and learn about flowers, palms, plant life and thousands of trees through four unique biomes.
 Onsite, Gather Craft Kitchen & Bar offers modern prairie cuisine and culturally expressive dishes.

 A trip to the Assiniboine Park Zoo needs to include a few hours (or easily an entire day) dedicated to the many animals who call it home.
-Stand beneath swimming polar bears and seals in the incredible Journey to Churchill exhibit, or meet the goats of Aunt Sally’s Farm.
+Stand beneath swimming polar bears and seals in the incredible Journey to Churchill exhibit or meet the goats of Aunt Sally’s Farm.

 2. The Forks